 Gonthier, Peter L.; Ouellette, Michelle S.; O'Brien, Shawn; Berrier, Joel; Harding, Alice K.

 We simulate the characteristics of the Galactic population of radio and gamma-ray pulsars using Monte Carlo techniques.
-At birth, neutron stars are spatially distributed with supernova-kick velocities in the Galactic disk and randomly dispersed in age over the past 109 years.
-From their birth location, the neutron stars are evolved in the Galactic gravitational potential to the present time.
-With a radio luminosity model, we estimate the radio flux and filter each pulsar through a selected set of radio-survey parameters determining a flux threshold.
+At birth, neutron stars are spatially distributed with supernova-kick velocities in the Galactic disk and randomly dispersed in age back to 109 years.
+They are evolved in the Galactic gravitational potential to the present time.
+From a radio luminosity model, the radio flux is filtered through a selected set of radio-survey parameters.
 Using the features of recent polar cap acceleration models invoking space-charge-limited flow, a pulsar death region further attenuates the population of radio-loud pulsars, and gamma-ray luminosities are assigned.
-Assuming a featureless emission geometry of 1 steradian and with an alignment of the radio and gamma-ray beams, and for the case of no field decay and a death valley, our model predicts that EGRET should have seen 10 radio loud and 2 radio quiet, gamma-ray pulsars.
-GLAST, on the other hand, is expected to observe 93 radio-loud and 87 radio-quiet, gamma-ray pulsars of which 8 are expected to be identified as pulsed sources. .
+Assuming a featureless emission geometry of 1 steradian corresponding to an alignment of the radio and gamma-ray beams, our model predicts that EGRET should have seen 17 radio loud and 5 radio quiet, gamma-ray pulsars.
+GLAST, on the other hand, is expected to observe 132 radio loud and 212 radio quiet, gamma-ray pulsars of which 21 are expected to be identified as pulsed sources. .